Saturn91/pico8-cli/README.md

 If pico8 is installed as described in [Dependencies](#Dependencies) this command will
 1. pack the lua files into the `saturn91-dungeon-crawler.p8` file
 2. run it in pico8
+3. unpack again (in case you edited something within pico8)

 ## Unpack
 ```